trevisanj/pyfant/README.md

 Your current directory will also have a file named _python.log_, containing debug/info/warning/error messages from Python.

-:bulb: `explorer.py` has a "Collect Fortran errors" button, which recurses directories in search for error/warning messages in all files named `fortran.log`
+:bulb: `explorer.py` has a "Collect errors" button, which recurses directories in search for error/warning messages in all files named `fortran.log`

 ## Metallicity/temperature/gravity of star is outside range in the grid of models